MacDonald Community Fellowship Recipients

 Elyse Armstrong was a fellow as a senior global studies and geography major with a minor in social and economic justice from Hickory, North Carolina, Through the MacDonald Fellowship, she created the Computer Literacy Project at El Centro Hispano.
 The Project provided computers to enable Hispanic/Latinx day workers to learn how to operate computers, utilize the internet and work towards obtaining GEDs online.
 The goal of this program was to increase computer literacy for Hispanic/Latinx day laborers within the Carrboro-Chapel Hill area so that they may pursue higher education or other professional opportunities.
 This course provided clients with the opportunity to enroll in Plazas Comunitarias, through which students earn elementary and middle school certificates.
 After earning these certificates, they can take classes to prepare for HiSET exams to receive their high school equivalency diploma.

 Community partner: TABLE, Inc.

-Madeleine Laughon is a junior from Chapel Hill, North Carolina, majoring in chemistry with a concentration in biology.
-As an advocate for local hunger relief and nutrition education, she has been volunteering with TABLE, Inc. in Carrboro since she was a first-year.
-For the past two years, Laughon has led weekly nutritional lessons through TABLE’s SnackChef program.
+Madeleine Laughon was a fellow as a junior chemistry major with a concentration in biology from Chapel Hill, North Carolina.
+As an advocate for local hunger relief and nutrition education, she volunteered with TABLE, Inc. in Carrboro since her first year at UNC-Chapel Hill.
+Laughon has led weekly nutritional lessons through TABLE’s SnackChef program.
 SnackChef provides food to local after-school programs and aims to teach kids how to make fun, healthy snacks while also incorporating an engaging nutritional activity.
-Through the MacDonald Fellowship, Laughon plans to create and direct a pilot SnackCook program that will provide new monthly cooking lessons to after-school students at Smith Middle School.
-SnackCook will create a way to introduce children to smart cooking habits while simultaneously expanding the range of foods available to prepare each week.
+Through the MacDonald Fellowship, Laughon created and directed a pilot SnackCook program to provide new monthly cooking lessons to after-school students at Smith Middle School.
+SnackCook introduced children to smart cooking habits and simultaneously expanded the range of foods available to prepare each week.